While attempting to print a label in BarTender, warning message #2401 appears and does not print the label.

-- This setting can be changed within the Administration Console > Licensing Setup
+- This setting can be changed from Administration Console > Licensing Setup.

-- Expand the Server name > Current license > License Partitions > User Access Control
+- Expand Server name > Current license > License Partitions > User Access Control setting.

-With the Automatic Startup type for the BarTender Licensing Service, there are instances where the service will not start up correctly/timeout after a reboot.
-Changing the Startup Type to Automatic (Delayed Start) in Windows Services helps to prevent this in the future.
+When Startup Type for the BarTender Licensing Service is set to Automatic, there are instances where the service will not start up correctly or will timeout after a reboot.
+Changing the Startup Type to Automatic (Delayed Start) in Windows Services helps to prevent this from happening.

 - Right click on the BarTender Licensing Service and go to Properties

 - Change the Startup Type to Automatic (Delayed Start).

 - If the service is not started, you can start it after this change.

 Firewall is Blocking the Connection

 Firewall/network settings were applied or changed that are now preventing the communication being established between the client computer and license server.
 There are a few ways to check if this is the case.
 Note that by default, the license server communicates through TCP port 5160.